BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 TODO

+### Necessary and sufficient conditions of convergence to Types II or III EVD

 #### Theorem 4.1: necessary and sufficient conditions for a distribution to belong to a type II or III EVD